 so I think it should be targeted to minor release.

-#12 Updated by Holger Just over 3 years ago
+#12 Updated by Holger Just almost 4 years ago

 Etienne: It's way too easy to introduce data leaks when dealing with before filters, either in the core or in Plugins, so this adds an additional safety net.